 Emails sent to firstname.lastname@example.org are currently automatically forwarded to rrwillis at internode.on.net.
 If you want to send an email to that address, replace the word "at" with the symbol @.
 I am trying not to put that address any place where it can be harvested by spam bots.

 We don't want to add to the mass of email spam.
 If you don't want our newsletter, please send us an email and let us know.
 We'll then delete your name from our newsletter list.

 Our email address is email@example.com.

 Note.
-The program we use to send this newsletter has an automatic delete at the bottom.
+Both MailChimp and the other program we use to send some of these newsletters have an automatic delete at the bottom.
 Clicking that link will delete you from the mailing list on the server but it will not delete you from our main database.
-My newsletter mailing program will not allow the auto delete to send me an email notifying me that a deletion has been made.
-If you want to be removed from all further mailings, please send an email to firstname.lastname@example.org
+One of the programs will not allow the auto delete to send me an email notifying me that a deletion has been made.
+If you want to be sure that you are removed from all further mailings, please send an email to firstname.lastname@example.org

 If you know someone you think would enjoy this newsletter, please forward it to them.
 The more people who get it, the more likely it is that I'll be able to run the trips which might interest you.

 Just in case I don't get the next newsletter out in time, Happy Holidays!,

 Willis's Walkabouts, 12 Carrington Street, Millner NT 0810, Australia email@example.com